 From Drymen, in the Lowlands, to Pitlochry, definitely in the Highlands, is a wonderful, varied route through some of the best of Scotland's countryside.

-79 miles (126km) of interesting, historic, scenic landscapes interlinking many of the haunts of Rob Roy MacGregor, one of the most famous Scottish Jacobites of the late 17th, early 18th centuries.
+79 miles (126km) of interesting, historic, scenic landscapes interlinking many of the haunts of Rob Roy MacGregor, one of the most famous Scottish Jacobites of the late 17th and early 18th centuries.
 Made an outlaw through no fault of his own, he spent a good few years getting his own back, and is now thought of by many as a sort of Robin Hood character.

 You will pass several parts of the Loch Katrine to Glasgow water scheme, built in the mid-19th century.
 Piping clean water to Glasgow eradicated cholera there in quick time.
 The system is still in use and is a magnificent example of engineering expertise of the time.